Discover album cover ideas for your next LP

 In this intriguing photo, Fontaine stares down a giant macaw which she holds in her hand.

-The black background and Fontaine’s choice of attire contrast brilliantly against the colourful macaw.
+The black background and Fontaine’s choice of attire contrast brilliantly against the colorful macaw.

 Blink-182 – Nine